In 2020, our logistics were contracted to White Logistics.

 We take a continuous improvement approach with our packaging and make choices to help our suppliers and customers become more sustainable by making changes to our packaging.

 Where possible, we use re-usable metal stillages for our goods which are sturdy and can be used many times before recycling.
 These stillages are sent back to us by suppliers and customers for us to re-use time and time again.
+By changing the way that we pack our stillages, we have saved an estimated 15 tonnes of cardboard use each year.

 We consistently look at new ways of packaging our deliveries and investigate new environmentally friendly materials for use.
 When we are not able to completely remove certain types of packaging like the cardboard to line stillages, and the plastic to wrap them, we strive to use completely biodegradable materials instead.